How Much Do Agencies Charge for Social Media Management in 2022?

-social media reporting how much to charge parachute with logos
+social media reporting how much to charge for social media with a parachute holding a bag of cash and logos of social media platforms floating around

-Good news for marketing agencies: social media spending is on the rise and is expected to double over the next three years.
-In fact, social media is set to be the fastest-growing channel now thru 2024.
-According to forecast reports, social media ad spending will overtake television advertising at US $177bn this year.
+Social media is set to be the fastest-growing channel now thru 2024.
+According to forecast reports, social media advertising spending will overtake television advertising at US $177bn.

 Competition drives ad spending.
-Even mega giants Facebook and Instagram are losing part of their monopoly to Gen-Z dominated channels like Tiktok.
-Users dictate the social media channels, the channels dictate the star content, and the brands insert themselves in as naturally as possible.
+Even mega giants Facebook and Instagram are losing part of their monopoly to Gen-Z-dominated channels like Tiktok.
+Users dictate the social media channel.
+The social media channel itself guides the direction of content creation, and the brands insert themselves as naturally as possible.
 It’s an evolving cycle of content production and consumption.

-Somewhere in between though, there needs to be careful analysis and planning: social media strategy.
+Somewhere in between, though, there needs to be careful analysis and planning: social media strategy.
 In a sea of metrics and noise, brands risk drowning without professional help.
 That’s when they call you.
-As a marketing agency, you need to have a plan and quickly deliver on it.
+As a social media marketing agency, you need to have a plan and quickly deliver on it.

-With social commerce on the rise, social media marketing metrics are more than just how many likes and shares a post gets.
-Clients want to know how their social channels are contributing to their bottom line, making social media management infinitely more valuable than it was 5 years ago.
+With social commerce on the rise, social media marketing metrics are more than how many likes and shares a post gets.
+Clients want to know how their social channels contribute to their bottom line, making social media management infinitely more valuable than five years ago.

 Based on what we have seen from the social media specialist agencies that use our reporting platform, fees range from $1,500 to $25,000 per month.
 So how do agencies decide what to charge for social media management?
 How can social media analytics software help agencies retain key accounts, upsell clients, and land new clients?